Powerful quarterfinal lineup in Champions League

 There appears to be no weak link in the last eight, with Manchester United unlikely to be written off by quarterfinal opponent and reigning champion Bayern Munich despite a disappointing Premier League season in the post-Alex Ferguson era.

-Barcelona and Atletico Madrid meet in a matchup between Spain's current top two teams, nine-time European champion Real Madrid aims to avenge last season's semifinal defeat to Borussia Dortmund while Paris Saint-Germain takes on Chelsea.
+Barcelona and Atletico Madrid meet in a matchup between Spain’s current top two team, nine-time European champion Real Madrid looks to avenge last season’s semifinal defeat to Borussia Dortmund while Paris Saint-Germain takes on Chelsea in a battle of Europe’s nouveaux riches.

 Here is a lookahead to this week’s first legs in the Champions League quarterfinals: